dommyrock/teams-bots/README.md

 ### TESTING in TEAMS:
 ##### STEP 1:
 make sure we run ngrok cmd: ngrok http -host-header=rewrite 3978
-(check that locallhost port matches )
+(check that locallhost port OF WEBAPP matches )
+`You can open http://localhost:4040 to inspect web traffic while ngrok is running`
 ##### STEP 2:
 Update Bot Endpoint in teams.
 AppStudio -> manifest editor->YourApp (with bot registered in it) ->Bots ->Bot endpoint address